Tangle contact homology: Tangle contact homology and gluing formulas

 \end{dfn} \begin{lma} Let $h$ be a handle decomposition of $N(\varLambda_T)$.
-The quasi-isomorphism class of the dg-algebra $KCC^\ast(T,h)$ is an ambient isotopy invariant of $T \subset \R^3_{x\geq 0}$. \end{lma} \begin{proof} Ambient isotopies of $T$ induces Legendrian isotopies of the relative Legendrian submanifold $\ell_T$ in the sense of item (3) of \cref{lma:kch_invariance}.
+For generic choices of metrics and almost complex structures, the quasi-isomorphism class of the dg-algebra $KCC^\ast(T,h)$ is an ambient isotopy invariant of $T \subset \R^3_{x\geq 0}$. \end{lma} \begin{proof} Ambient isotopies of $T$ induces Legendrian isotopies of the relative Legendrian submanifold $\ell_T$ in the sense of \cref{lma:kch_invariance}(3).
+Note in particular that the handle decomposition of $N(\varLambda_T)$ remains fixed and that it is only the Weinstein embedding $N(\varLambda_T) \hookrightarrow \partial \widetilde{T^\ast \R^3_{x\geq 0}}$ that changes.
 The result follows. \end{proof}